 Angioedema is a condition in which small blood vessels leak fluid into the tissues, causing swelling.
-There is no known cure, however it may be possible to prevent the swelling with medications.
+There is no known cure, however it may be possible to prevent swellings with medications.

 How common is angioedema?

-Up to 20% of people will develop hives (urticaria) at some time in their life and around 1 in 3 of these will have angioedema as well.
+Up to 20% of people will develop hives (urticaria) at some time in their life and around one in three of these will have angioedema as well.
 Having angioedema on its own (without hives) is much less common.